sarabenali88/IoT/docs/research_market/research_to_market.md

 but I could a little more colours to it.
 The website now only exists out of black and, grey and white mostly.
 One thing she also asked me if it was possible to change something after you created an appointment, so to update something, and I told her that that was not possible.

+## Second Person

+1. The second user didn't really have an opinion about the website.
+The only thing he said was that the design looked simple.
+2. He did like the design of the cards and thought that it was nice that you could see the necessary things only.
+3. When he looked at the website he didn't really understand what it was for.
+After I explained the website idea a little he understood what it was for.
+4. He did create an appointment to his choice.
+He did struggle a little with entering the date.
+He kept entering the day for the month.
+5. He also could delete appointment to his choice.
+This wasn't a hard task for him.

+## Third Person
+1. The third user really liked the way the website looked.
+She did mention that when you think of a calendar with appointments, you mostly think of a roster.
+Because then you don't need multiple cards with the same date for example.
+2. She liked the design of the cards.
+She said that they were small enough with all the needed information.
+3. The moment she looked at the website, she knew what the website was for, because she took a good look at the cards and the form.
+4. When I asked her if she could create an appointment, she immediately did it.
+She didn't have a problem with the format of the date or time.
+5. When I asked her to delete one of the appointments, she chose one, and clicked on the delete button.
+She didn't have to ask if it is the right button or not.

 ## Conclusion
 ## Recommendations
 ## Sources